Harshitha0910/ACD-ELA/README.md

 # ACD-ELA
-This is my assignment of my coursework ACD
+This is my assignment of coursework ACD, where I present on the topic "Brain Computer Interface".
+Here I discussed what BCI is, it's components, applications, challenges and future trends.